 - When your guests are due to arrive, you can make small balls/pairay and keep them covered again with damp cloth and in a box.

-- Your wok should be ready with oil filled to almost half mark.
+- Your wok should be ready with oil filled to quarter at least.

 - Tarkari is easy as is but if you are serving in the morning or next day, you can place all ingredients in a sauce pan/pot and refrigerate till required.
 It just takes 20 mins for the potatoes to get tender so plan accordingly.